boyter/boyter.org/content/posts/sloc-cloc-code.md

 TL/DR

- - scc is a very fast code counter with complexity caluclations and cocomo estimates
+ - scc is a very fast and accuracte code counter with complexity caluclations and cocomo estimates
  - tokei could be equally fast if it copied the file walk from ripgrep
  - unless you really really really need speed a lot of the below below is probably not applicable
  - for most of these tools the bottleneck appears to be how quickly you can walk the file tree